This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver may give you local anesthesia to numb your ear.
+Your healthcare provider may give you local anesthesia to numb your ear.
 You may feel pressure or pushing, but you should not feel pain during the procedure.
 You will likely be awake during the procedure.
-If you need to be asleep during the procedure, caregivers will give you general anesthesia.
-Your caregiver will make an incision in your eardrum.
+If you need to be asleep during the procedure, healthcare providers will give you general anesthesia.
+Your healthcare provider will make an incision in your eardrum.
 He will drain fluid that is trapped inside your middle ear out through this hole.
-Your caregiver will put a small PE tube into the hole, and may put antibiotic drops into your ear.
+Your healthcare provider will put a small PE tube into the hole, and may put antibiotic drops into your ear.

 After your procedure:

 You will be taken to a room to rest.
 If you were asleep for your procedure, you will stay there until you are fully awake.
-Do not get out of bed until caregivers say it is okay.
-When caregivers see that you are okay, you may go home.
+Do not get out of bed until healthcare providers say it is okay.
+When healthcare providers see that you are okay, you may go home.
 If you are staying in the hospital, you will be taken to your room.